rahulgautam21/CSC-510-SE-P2/README.md

 8. Fixed the payment flow
 9. All the user orders can now be tracked in the admin dashboard.
 10. Added About Us and Contact Us pages
+11. Enriched the homepage with guidelines on how to use the website.
+P.S - It can not only be used to sell wallpaper but anything.

 # Technical Description
 The project was taken up as a part of the course work for CSC 510 Software Engineering during Masters.
 The project aims at creating a microservice, build it ground up and understand various aspects of software development in the industry.